awickert/gFlex/README.md

 The Landlab interface to gFlex also provides gFlex with the Community Surface Dynamics Modeling System (CSDMS) [Component Model Interface (CMI)](http://csdms.colorado.edu/wiki/CMI_Description) interface.
 This allows it to be run as a coupled component across multiple programming languages and paradigms as part of the CSDMS community of models.
 For more information on model coupling with CSDMS, see the example presentation at http://csdms.colorado.edu/w/images/CSDMS_lecture7.pdf and the paper on the model coupling published by [Peckham et al., "A component-based approach to integrated modeling in the geosciences: The design of CSDMS"](http://www.sciencedirect.com/science/article/pii/S0098300412001252).

+### Plotting

+There are four plot choices, defined via `self.plotChoice`:
+* `'q'`: plots the load in mantle-density-equivalent units of length
+* `'w'`: plots the deflection in units of length
+* `'both'`: plots both deflection and loads in separate panels of a 2-subplot figure
+* `'combo'`: (1D only): plots lithospheric deflections and the deflected mantle-density-equivalent load atop it.
+  * Note that the load does not affect the area above/below the datum filled when `rho_fill != 0`.
+This affects the buoyant balance associated with the motion of the plate, with no additional considerations for topogrpahy.
+If you would like to include topogrpahy, an iterative approach (e.g., finding areas below sea level, filling them, flexing, finding new areas below sea level, and so on) is recommended.

 ## Utilities

 The "utilities" folder currently contains only one program, `flexural_wavelength_calculator.py`.
 Operating it is simple and fairly rudimentary: just edit the input variables directly in the calculator Python file, and then run it to see what the flexural parameter, first zero-crossing point (on the load-side of the forebulge), and the flexural wavelength.